-- 1. The school shall schedule the conference to occur within five school days of the parent's or student's request, unless the parent or student agrees to a later date; and - 2.
+- 1. The school shall schedule the conference to occur within 48 hours of the parent's or student's request, provided that if such 48 hour period does not end on a school day, it shall be extended to the corresponding time on the second school day next following the pupil's removal, unless the parent or student agrees to a later date; and - 2.
 Actual notice of the conference date shall be provided to the parent and the student.

-Short-Term In School or Out of School Suspension
+Short-Term In School or Out of School Suspension12

 Short-term suspensions are an extreme disciplinary measure to be used for behavior that cannot be dealt with using standard positive interventions.
 Short-term suspensions shall not take effect until a preliminary interview, notice and conference occur, except when a student's presence in school poses an ongoing danger to persons or property or an ongoing threat to the academic process, the student may be suspended prior to the informal conference provided the conference occurs within 2 school days of the start of the suspension.
+The aforesaid notice and opportunity for an informal conference shall take place prior to suspension of a student unless the student's presence in the school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process, in which case the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.